Kraken2003/README-Maker/README.md

    - The tool will prompt you to enter a brief description of your project, which aids in generating a contextually relevant README.

 4. **Review and Feedback:**
-   -  The generated README.md will be displayed in your terminal.
+   -  The generated README.md will be saved as for example READMEv1.md in your root directory.
 Review the content and request revisions if needed.

 5. **README Generation:**
    - The final README.md file will be created in the root directory of the project, overwriting any existing README.md file.